-Optical effect of fine hair
+The optical effect of fine hair

-Optical effect of normal hair
+The optical effect of normal hair

-Optical effect of thick hair
+The optical effect of thick hair

 Measurement of mean hair diameter requires a sample size of 20 hairs.
 We have found in multiple evaluations that this sample size results in a more precise average hair diameter.
 The hair is measured with the help a micrometer.
 The measurements are very precise with an error of about 1 micron.
 Mean hair diameter is equal to the sum of 20 hair diameters divided by 20.
 Hair diameters are measured in micrometers.
 Cole recognizes the extreme variability of hair diameters.
 For this reason, he believes that when one measures only 20 hairs, you should not include hair diameters that are particularly small or extremely large so that you get a more accurate estimate of the average diameter.

 This measurement allows us to calculate the mean surface area and mean hair volume for any patient provided the length of hair is known.
 Hair length varies from one individual to another.
 Therefore, we introduce the term hair mass transfer index (HMTI) to compensate for hair length.
 HMTI assumes a standard length of 1 cm.
 It is easy to compensate for any length of hair as we will show.
 While cutting the grafts, assistants examine and write down the number of hairs contained in each graft.
 The grafts may be individual follicular units, double follicular units (DFU), multiple follicular units, (MUG).
 In addition, you may include fractionated follicular units that may include a variety of combinations to include three hair follicular units fractionated into three one hair grafts.
-The objective is to assess the total number of hairs that are transferred of a particular graft type or size.
-On a statistical point of view, it is worth using this method for the first 200 grafts of any particular type (FU, MUG, etc.) and then it is possible to proceed to an extrapolation.
+The objective is to assess the total number of hairs that are transferred from a particular graft type or size.
+From a statistical point of view, it is worth using this method for the first 200 grafts of any particular type (FU, MUG, etc.) and then it is possible to proceed to an extrapolation.
 Single hair grafts that are obtained by fractionation should always be counted in their entirety.
 This sum is the Total Hairs Transferred (THT).
-Mean hair radius is the quotient of the mean hair diameter divided by 2.
+The mean hair radius is the quotient of the mean hair diameter divided by 2.

-Mean hair volume index (MHVI) is the product of the square of the mean hair radius, p, and a hair length of 1 cm.
+The mean hair volume index (MHVI) is the product of the square of the mean hair radius, p, and a hair length of 1 cm.

 MHVI = ( r 2 ) ( p ) ( 1 )

-Hair mass transferred index is the total hairs transferred (THT) and mean hair volume index (MHVI).
+The hair mass transferred index is the total hairs transferred (THT) and mean hair volume index (MHVI).

 HMTI = (THT) ( MHVI)

 The expected actual hair mass you have transferred (HMT) may be easily calculated based on any hair length.
 One simply multiplies the HMTI by the actual length of hair on the patient.
-Now one has the capacity to evaluate efficiency of their hair transplant.
+Now one has the capacity to evaluate the efficiency of their hair transplant.
 One can calculate the hair mass index in the recipient area and compare it to the actual HMT calculated at the time of surgery.
 This method allows one to evaluate efficiency on multiple regions of the scalp.